 With this visual learning activity, your child will be introduced to Sphero’s Draw canvas by drawing shapes that represent code.
 Then, they can execute that code with a Sphero robot.
 Perfect for visual learners, your students will be able to hand-draw their very own robot to showcase their programming skills.

 With flashlights or other portable light sources (cell phones work well), this activity for visual learners allows your students to discover BOLT’s ambient light sensor.
 The light sensor allows BOLT to sense the amount of light it is exposed to during a program, which means your students will be able to see light act as a trigger for conditionals or dynamic functions.

-How to Find Auditory Learners in Class and at Home
+How to Find This Type of Learning Style: Auditory Learners

 Auditory learners prefer learning subject matter that is presented through sound.
 You can find auditory learners by paying attention to students who are actively engaging with a lecture.
 You may find them nodding along or asking frequent questions rather than taking written notes.
 Additionally, these learners might read slowly, read aloud to themselves, or repeat things you tell them to help with retention.

 How to Teach This Type of Learning Style: Auditory Learners

 If you’re giving a lecture, make sure you are addressing your auditory learners directly to get them involved in the conversation.
 Have them do things like verbally detailing a new concept they just learned, and ask them follow-up questions while giving them the time they need to respond.
 Group discussions, engaging videos, and audio recordings are other great ways to engage auditory learners in your classroom.